vue-styleguidist/vue-styleguidist/docs/GettingStarted.md

 ## 2. Configure your style guide

-If you’re using [Vue-CLI 3.x](https://github.com/vuejs/vue-cli) you can skip this step.
+If you’re using [Vue-CLI 3.x](https://github.com/vuejs/vue-cli) you can skip this step, and install [vue-cli-plugin-styleguidist](https://github.com/vue-styleguidist/vue-cli-plugin-styleguidist).

 [Point Styleguidist to your Vue components](Components.md) and [tell how to load your code](Webpack.md).